How to Screen and Evaluate Candidate Interest in a Job

 A Smarter Candidate Screening Process

 While the hiring process can be challenging, it's far from impossible.
-When screening candidates, make sure that you’re asking the right questions and really listening during interviews so that you choose someone who is not only qualified but also excited by what they do at work every day.
+When assessing candidates, make sure that you’re asking the right questions and really listening during interviews so that you choose someone who is not only qualified but also excited by what they do at work every day.
 Even if a candidate seems engaged in the conversation during an interview, they may not be interested in the job.
 Look for red flags in their responses or body language, and make sure you understand what is important to them in their job search so you can address any concerns before they make a decision against you.
 Make sure your own process is smooth and effective, or you may lose interested candidates because of poor communication or a slow hiring process.
 Hiring someone who shows interest and enthusiasm about your company from day one should be an immediate priority because it leads to higher retention rates, and isn't that what we all want?

 Get Help from the Experts